kelkelatl/kelkelatl.github.io/docs/events.md

 baby knelt tovwash his face (nature of our kind - vandaveer) baby knelt tovwash his face (nature of our kind - vandaveer) -- active phenotype manipulation, erection inhibiting, supermodel.
-2-4 seen javon needs to watch his phone in case the white houae calls--not aure if joking, others agreed
+2-4 seen javon needs to watch his phone in case the white houae calls--not aure if joking, others agreed music earlier threatened arrest, javons phone played audio that sounded luke a conf bridge talking about the garage (where i smoked a cigarette) and sounded as if they werent pleased